phrogg/phrogg/README.md

 I'm Phil, I currently work on SSI [@esatus](https://github.com/esatus).
 I like to code and love to learn about IT-Security related topics.

 I'm always happy to receive PRs.
+You can donate to me via github directly or with other methods described [here](https://phrogg.de).

 <br>
 <img src="https://boincstats.com/signature/-1/user/2760869/sig.png" alt="Boincstats" />